The Sum of Encounters

 “Le passé n’a aucune importance dans mon travail,” Issa Samb once said.
 The past has no importance in my work.
 In Dakar, you have to wrestle with demons of today’s incomprehensible wars, carried about on the bodies of those dispossessed and despairing.
 No one who visits the city fails to see the children begging on the street, or the Mouride with tattered shoes holding on to a vision of paradise.

 Regarding their time at the Centre for Contemporary Art, Lagos, which houses a library of art books, I tell Ingrid and Carin the story of an illiterate man who lived close to the Atlas Mountains.

 He inherited from his ancestors a chest full of books and manuscripts and spent entire nights reading them.
 Once he fell asleep, and when he woke up he went crazy.
-For fifteen days, he believed he was living in a very deep well.
+For 15 days, he believed he was living in a very deep well.
 He dug, dug furiously, but he never managed to reach the groundwater.
 He was extremely thirsty.
-On the sixteenth day, his wife made him a precious talisman that restored his reason.
+On the 16th day, his wife made him a precious talisman that restored his reason.
 Except that day, he became illiterate.
 He did not even know how to write his name.
 When he rediscovered the chest, he took an ax and smashed it to pieces.
 Later, when asked where the books and manuscripts went, he pondered for a long time and replied: I believe that I left them at the bottom of the well.3

 Lagos, read like a book, is a mirror walking down the road.
 What’s reflected contains an outlandish narrative.
 Our wildest dreams converge on windowsills, where people will claim to have seen a woman morph into an owl and back to a woman.
 Or from that vantage point, an adolescent boy swears he’d seen a man stiffen to his death, accursed for sexual infidelity.
 In this city of no improbable tale, what are libraries good for?